 Hunting is one management consideration for the isolated white-tailed deer population on the Headquarters Unit, but such a hunt would require careful coordination and control.
 Deer herds are now being actively managed on properties near some of the refuge units and any active management on these units will have to take into consideration the management techniques used on adjacent properties.

-Fishing could be expanded at the Red River Refuge by developing bank fishing areas, better public access, improved or expanded fishing piers, and controlling aquatic weeds.
+Fishing could be expanded on Red River NWR by developing bank fishing areas, better public access, improved or expanded fishing piers, and by controlling aquatic weeds.

 Wildlife Observation and Photography